They broke your hearts. Filled your nightmares. Caused you to curse in front of the kids.

 They are the villains.

-As Arizona heads deeper into the 2017 NCAA Tournament, we look back at those foes who you always remember but would love to forget:
+We look back at those foes who you always remember but would love to forget:

 Wisconsin F Sam Dekker — Dekker led the way for one of the most epic 3-point barrages in tournament history.
 Wisconsin made 10 3-pointers in the second half of an 85-78 victory in the Elite Eight, as Dekker’s daggers sealed Arizona’s fate.
 He nailed a 3-pointer with less than two minutes left to extend the lead to eight and then he hit another with under a minute to go and the Badgers up five.
 After the last one, Arizona coach Sean Miller just smiled as if to say, “What can you do?” and “Can you freakin’ believe this?!”
 Dekker made 5 of 6 3-pointers en route to a career-high 27 points, and what really sucks for Arizona fans is that he was a 33.1 percent 3-point shooter for the season.
 And he isn’t even the most dastardly Wisconsin villain on this list.